 One of the group's first initiatives is a new RF signal capture project that is designed to further enhance reception.
 This project collects and records relevant signals for manufacturers to use when designing new reception devices.
 OMVC president Vincent Sadusky, who is CEO of LIN Media, said that forum members will have access to data from the RF capture program.
 At NAB 2011, the Mobile DTV Pavilion, co-hosted by the

 Advanced Television Systems Committee (ATSC), the Open Mobile Video Coalition (OMVC) and the

 National Association of Broadcasters (NAB), showcased a wide variety of MDTV devices including the new

 Valups Tivizen receiver that plugs directly into the iPad and iPhone;

 Cydle's iPhone cradle for MDTV reception,

 Crestech's portable Wi-Fi devices;

 RCA's new line of portable TV sets for mobile DTV; an in-vehicle display from

 Winegard; prototype cell phones from

-'s prototype netbook computer with built in mobile DTV, and several USB receivers for laptops from
+Dell's prototype netbook computer with built in mobile DTV, and several USB receivers for laptops from

 DTVinteractive, Hauppauge and

 Pixtree.
 Also making a showing at the pavilion were both mobile DTV broadcaster consortia, the

-Mobile Content Venture
+Mobile Content Venture.